AndrewWPhillips/eggql/TUTORIAL.md

 ```
 (Don't worry if you are not familiar with schemas as **eggql** will generate the schema automatically.)

 The three allowed values for an `Episode` (NEWHOPE, EMPIRE, and JEDI) are internally represented by the integers 0, 1, and 2.
-Because Go does not have a native enum type you just use an integer type, but you also need to tell **eggql** about the corresponding names of the enum values using a slice of strings.
-To do this you pass a map of string slices as the 1st (optional) parameter to `MustRun()` where the map key is the enum name.
-For example, here is the map for two enum types `Episode` and `Unit`.
+Because Go does not have a native enum type to support GraphQL enums we just use an integer type *and* also tell **eggql** about the corresponding enum name (eg `Episode`) and the names of its values (eg `NEWHOPE`).
+To do this you pass a map of string slices as the 1st (optional) parameter to `MustRun()` where the map key is the enum name and the slice has the enum values.
+For example, here is the map for two enums: `Episode` and `Unit`.

 ```Go
 var gqlEnums = map[string][]string{